Basis-Theory/basistheory-integration-guides/collections/guides/use_token_data_in_reactors/index.md

 }
 ```

-Notice that the `billing_address` and its child properties were not forwarded to the Reactor because they were not declared as accepted request parameters.
+Notice that the `billing_address` and its child properties were not forwarded to the Reactor because they were not declared as accepted request parameters on the `Spreedly - Card` Reactor Formula.

 ## Implicit Type Conversions